athertahir/python-machine-learning-by-example/Lab Guides/Chapter10/Episode_9.md

 discuss best practices of feature engineering as another major aspect of training sets generation.
 We will do so from two perspectives.

-### Best practice 11 – performing feature engineering with domain expertise {.title}
+### Best practice 11 – performing feature engineering with domain expertise

 If we are lucky enough to possess sufficient domain knowledge, we can apply it in creating domain-specific features; we utilize our business